Patient information: Cardioversion (Beyond the Basics)

 Cardioversion in patients with implanted devices — Some patients who require a cardioversion procedure already have a pacemaker or implantable cardioverter-defibrillator (ICD).
 An ICD is a device that is surgically placed under the skin in the chest and constantly monitors the heart's rhythm.
 It delivers a cardioverting or defibrillating shock if a life-threatening arrhythmia develops.
 This device is discussed in detail in a separate topic.
 (See "Patient information: Implantable cardioverter-defibrillators (Beyond the Basics)".)

 Postprocedure care — After being monitored for several hours, most patients are able to go home, although a family member or friend should drive due to the residual effects of anesthesia.
-Patients who receive sedation usually cannot drive for 24 hours.
+Patients who receive sedation cannot drive for at least 24 hours.
 Some patients have irritation of the skin in the area where the shock was delivered; an emollient cream such as Aquaphor® or Eucerin® may be applied to reduce the irritation.

 CARDIOVERSION FOR SPECIFIC ARRHYTHMIAS